Netcracker/KubeMarine/documentation/internal/Hardening.md

 ...
 ```

-### Create secret
+### Create Secret

-Create a new kuebernetes secret of type `kubernetes.io/service-account-token` as below -
+Create a new Kubernetes secret of type `kubernetes.io/service-account-token` as follows.

 ```yaml
 apiVersion: v1
 kind: Secret